Management of Urethral Diverticula

 Although the presentation is variable, dysuria, dyspareunia, and post void dribbling is a common triad.
 Other urinary tract problems such as hematuria, incontinence, retention, or cystitis may also be seen.
 A suburethral mass is present in up to one-half of patients.
 Urethral diverticula are usually 0.5 to 2 cm.
 Palpation reveals a soft mass that often is tender.
 Pressure on the mass may cause the escape of urine or exudate from the urethral meatus, signaling the presence of a diverticulum.

-Palpation of a firm mass should raise suspicion for a possible neoplasm.
+Palpation of a firm mass should raise suspicion for a calculus or rarely, neoplasm.
 Other possibilities in the differential diagnosis include vaginal wall cysts, periurethral fibrosis, ectopic ureterocele, and Skene duct abscess.

 The diagnosis of urethral diverticula is best confirmed by MRI.
 Transvaginal ultrasound can also be used but the findings are often non-specific.
 Use of contrast-enhanced urethrograms are no longer recommended due to limited diagnostic performance.

 In some patients the diverticulum is not bothersome.
 Conservative management can include digital decompression post-voiding or intermittent needle drainage.
 Symptomatic patients as well as those with firm masses or recurrent urinary tract infection require complete excision with a catheter in place followed by closure of the defect in the urethra.
 For diverticula close to the urethral sphincter, marsupialization is occasionally performed.
 Infections, such as abscess and cystitis should be treated before surgery.
 Preoperative antibiotics are typically administered.
 A catheter is usually left in place afterwards for 7-14 days.
 Although the cure rate is high, potential complications include fistula, stricture, and recurrent urinary tract infections.